It Begins Again: Background

 Containing a diverse range of styles, It Begins Again was seen as somewhat experimental by Springfield herself, as well as music critics, who generally gave it favourable reviews.
 Despite the critical reception, the hopeful album title, as well as a series of promotional performances made in both the US and the UK promoting the up-tempo singles "A Love Like Yours" and "That's the Kind of Love I've Got for You", It Begins Again only briefly made the charts in Britain, peaking at No. 41, and did not chart in the US.
 Springfield stated that she had wanted to try something different, but felt that she now needed to move into a different style, a commercial, lightweight R&B, which resulted in the following album Living Without Your Love.

 In 2002, Mercury/Universal Music UK released the album on CD for the first time, then also including Tom Moulton's extended remix of "That's the Kind of Love I've Got for You", originally only released as a promotional 12" single, which took advantage of the popularity of disco at the time.
 The song which was the closing track on It Begins Again was, however, the only true disco song on the album.
 The 12" version was somewhat popular with US deejays and the track in fact managed to reach No. 31 in the US Hot Dance Club Play chart.

-When Pet Shop Boys in 2005 released their instalment in the mix album series Back to Mine they both included a Dusty Springfield track, Neil Tennant chose her 60s classic "Goin' Back" – and Chris Lowe rather surprisingly the ballad "I'd Rather Leave While I'm in Love" from It Begins Again.
+When the Pet Shop Boys in 2005 released their installment in the mix album series Back to Mine, they both included a Dusty Springfield track; Neil Tennant chose "Goin' Back" – and Chris Lowe, rather surprisingly, chose the ballad "I'd Rather Leave While I'm in Love".